 Not on your shift surely

-0.5mg IM is the dose and hopefully the paramedics will have beaten you to it.
-In which case repeat.
+0.5mg IM is the dose for those ages 12 years and above and hopefully the paramedics will have beaten you to it.
+In which case repeat if required.

-Consider IV titrated adrenaline 0.5ml (50 g) increments of a 1mg in 10 ml pre-filled syringe (1 in 10,000) (image) is what the UK Resuscitation Council recommend for experienced practitioners.
+Consider IV titrated adrenaline.
+0.5ml (50mcg) increments of a 1mg in 10 ml pre-filled syringe (1 in 10,000) (image) is what the UK Resuscitation Council recommend for experienced practitioners.
 A titrated IV adrenaline infusion may be more suitable for less critical cases.

 Is there any airway oedema, suggested by visible facial swelling, swollen tongue, stridor or if youre particularly unlucky, all three?
 In which case summon a senior anaesthetist.
 Consider intubation.

 - Weigh up whether your patient is best positioned sitting up (breathless) or flat with leg elevation (shocked).